dflaten/aws-reinvent-2024/AmazonS3DeepDive.md

 New racks are filled in with existing data instead of just obsorbing new traffic.

-## Designing decorrelated systems
+## Designing Decorrelated Systems
 Assigning buckets to their storrage.

 **Simple Solution**
 * Assign a user a physical drive for their bucket and put/get your bucket from there.

 *Problems*
-* you need a backup so you have to go to more than one drive.
+* You need a backup so you have to go to more than one drive.
 * Your storage however now is tied to your physical hardware if you are large enought to have your own drive.
 * If you are small you have to share your drive with others.